- Jaime Marquez

 Sally Sherriff is founder and director of Healthy Dragon Healing Arts in Santa Cruz, California.
 From 1981-83, Sally lived in Taiwan and studied Chinese language at Taipei Normal University.
 She holds a Bachelor of Arts Magna Cum Laude, in Chinese Language and Culture from San Francisco State University, California.
 Further studies led her to Japan, where she spent six years studying Japanese language and medicine in Tokyo.
 Sally received Certification in Traditional Oriental Medicine, in Japan, 1993.

-Sally holds a Master's degree in Traditional Chinese Medicine from Five Branches University, and is currently a fellow of the DAOM doctoral program.
-She maintains a private practice in Santa Cruz, specializing in pediatrics, women's health and pain relief.
+Dr. Sally holds a Master\\\'s degree in Traditional Chinese Medicine, 1999 and received her doctorate degree in Acupuncture and Oriental Medicine from Five Branches University, 2016.
+She maintains a private practice in Santa Cruz, specializing in pediatrics, family health and pain relief.

 Having studied at Five Branches University, Phu Tran maintains his private practice in chiropractic and acupuncture in San Jose.
 He specializes in musculo-skeletal problems and sports injuries.
 Dr. Tran teaches in the Departments of TCM Acupuncture and TCM Clinical Training.